What is collagen and can you drink it?

 Hydroxyproline – Although our bodies will naturally produce the hydroxyproline our bodies need, it needs vitamin C to be able to produce the collagen our bodies need.
 High levels of vitamin C can be found in oranges, strawberries, broccoli, peppers, sweet potatoes and cauliflower, to name a few.

-Rejuvenated collagen shots are a great way to boost your body’s collagen.
+Rejuvenated® have produced some amazing collagen shot drinks and supplements that are a great way to boost your natural collagen production.
 Research studies have demonstrated that the collagen contained within these shots significantly improve the skin’s appearance.
 These clinically formulated drinks naturally supplement your skin’s collagen levels which in turn will help to improve hydration, firmness and texture which can reduce the appearance of the fine lines and wrinkles we experience with age.
 These collagen shots are easily absorbed and the peptides are attracted to the fibroblasts in our connective tissue which increase the number and size of collagen fibrils in the skin.
 The results are improved suppleness, elasticity and firmness as well as hydration which will improve the appearance of fine lines and wrinkles giving the skin a smoother appearance with a more even tone.

 Collagen depletion is biology; part of the ageing process and we cannot stop it from occurring.
 But, with the right diet, good lifestyle choices and supplementing your regime with effective collagen shots, we can help slow this process.
 It is not just about the appearance of our skin though.
 This collagen is a fundamental part of our body’s complex structure.
 Ageing takes on all different guises in our bodies and retaining collagen levels will lead to not only an improved appearance but better joint health, mobility and a reduction in digestive system disorders as we get older.

 Buy Rejuvenated® Collagen Shots

 Get your hands on the award-winning collagen shots